 It is proposed that National Grid may issue a UPTN to a User as a consequence of the application of sanctions by the UK government.
-Where National Grid proposes to issue such a notice, it shall issue a provisional version of this to the Authority affording it the opportunity to Disapprove (in each event, by the deadline mutually determined byagreed between the Authority and -National Grid at its sole discretion) the issue of this notice (as provided for under Standard Special Condition A11(18) of the Transporter's Licence).
+Where National Grid proposes to issue such a notice, it shall issue a provisional version of this to the Authority affording it the opportunity to Disapprove (in each event, by the deadline mutually agreed between the Authority and National Grid) the issue of this notice (as provided for under Standard Special Condition A11(18) of the Transporter's Licence).